WilliamBonvini/PolimiNotes/Database_2/notes.md

       1. Searching specific data units
       2. Updates that increase the size of tuple, in fact all following tuples must be shifted on.
 - *<u>Array</u>*
-  - In an array organization, the tuples (all of the same size) are arranged as in an array, and their position depend on the values of an index (or indexes)
+  - In an array organization, the tuples (all of the same size) are arranged as in an array, and their position depends on the values of an index (or indexes)
   - Appropriate only when the tuples are of fixed length
 - *<u>Sequentially - Ordered</u>*
   - In a Sequentially - Ordered organization, the tuples are ordered according o the value of a key (typically one field, but may be obtained by combining more than one attribute)
   - Main problem:
     Insertions and Updates could increase the data size, this means that such structures require reordering techniques for the tuples already present.
 There are some techniques to avoid such reordering problem (i.e. leaving a certain number of slots free at the time of first loading, followed by 'local reordering' operations)

-<div style="page-break-after: always;"></div>
 #### Hash - Based Access Structures

 Such structures assure an efficient associative access to data, based on the value of a key field to which the hash is applied.